 Central City Opera comes to your school!
-Our programs are designed to support academic standards and curriculum while engaging children with original, fast-paced and interactive storytelling through song.
-These engagement programs are designed to be performed in your space, in most areas of Colorado and southern Wyoming.
-We work directly with educators, community leaders, students and parents to make these offerings relevant, educational and entertaining.
-Pricing applies to seven counties within metro Denver; additional fees apply for locations outside this area.
+Our programs are designed to support academic standards and curriculum.
+They are portable and able to be performed in your space, in most areas of Colorado and southern Wyoming.
+We also work directly with educators, community leaders, students and parents to curate offerings that are relevant, educational and entertaining to your audience.

 Please note that CCO’s fees reflect the cost of the teaching artist or performer.
 Central City Opera is committed to providing scholarships to schools and community organizations that request financial aid for any reason.